SanjoSolutions/backup2/README.md

 # Backup

-This tools aims to provide continious backups (backups for every change).
+This tools aims to provide continuous backups (backups for every change).